 I am best known for my research with children living in difficult circumstances, my work on care giving in southern Africa, and my writing on health inequities in the United States.

-I am currently a research scientist in the Division of Public Health Sciences at Washington University’s School of Medicine in St. Louis.
+I am currently an instructor of surgery in the Division of Public Health Sciences at Washington University’s School of Medicine in St. Louis.
 I have a PhD in anthropology and a master of public health (MPH) from Northwestern University.
-I did my postdoctoral training in community-based cancer disparities research at Washington University and the Siteman Cancer Center.
+I completed my postdoctoral training in community-based cancer disparities research at Washington University and the Siteman Cancer Center.

 I have won a number of awards for my writing and research.
 Most recently, I was awarded the 2014 Steven Polgar Prize from the Society for Medical Anthropology for my article, “Children’s Roles in Tuberculosis Treatment Regimes: Constructing Childhood and Kinship in Urban Zambia.”
 I have received grants and fellowships for my work from the National Institutes of Health, National Science Foundation, Fulbright IIE, Wenner-Gren Foundation for Anthropological Research, and American Association of University Women.